petestapp/react-month-picker-auth0/README.md

 ## STRETCH GOALS

-- Move the header into it's own component as a child of App.
+- Move the header into it's own component, `Header` as a child of App.
 Keep the data in App.js.